WoRRuM/worrum/README.md

 🌱 I’m currently improving myself in DevOps, Backend Development

-👯 I’m looking for a relocate or remote work opportunities 📬 Feel free to contact me in my telegram - @EchoReTik or mail in profile description
+👯 I’m looking for a relocate or remote work opportunities
 ### About Me :

 - :telescope: I try myself in contributing to open-source Android and developing interesting projects